QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/index.md

 **Objects**: users, computers, printers, shared folders, groups, organization units...

+**Schema**: an extendable definition of what's a user, a computer...

 **Security Groups**: they are used to group users, to apply permissions/GPO to everyone that is a member of this group.
 A user can be in multiple Groups.

 ➡️ Some existing groups: Domain Users, Authenticated Users...